Table of Contents

 There is no way to 100% know if you have malware.
-AV/AM aren't perfect, and clever malware can completely hide itself.
+No AV/AM is perfect, and clever malware can completely hide itself.

 Malware is rarely the answer to an unexpected event on your computer.
 Malware serves a purpose on your computer, rarely is it there just to be there.